State housing in New Zealand: 1950–1990

 In 1950, the waiting list for state houses was 45,000, and a total of 30,000 houses had been built.
 The National Government increased rents for new tenants to make state housing less desirable compared with private renting, and an income limit of £520 per annum was set to ensure that only those on fairly modest incomes could rent a state house.
 A points system was introduced to decide which applicants for houses had the greatest need.
 This system was refined in 1973 and continued until 1992.
 The Government also introduced the sale of state houses to their occupants in August 1950.
 They offered 40-year mortgages on a 5% deposit at 4% interest, or 3% if the tenant agreed to continuously own and occupy the property.
 Many tenants were content to continue to rent with their guaranteed tenancies.
-By 1957, about 30% of the available houses had sold, which was considerably less than the government hoped.
+By 1957, about 30% of the available houses had sold, which was considerably less than the Government hoped.

 During the 1950s, escalating building costs saw the standard of state housing construction fall.
 Suburbs of state houses built of cheaper building materials were built in greenfield areas.
 Houses were more uniform in design than individual, and there was a large increase in the proportion of duplex and multi-unit dwellings.

 The Labour Government elected in 1957 stopped the promotion of state house sales, but the subsequent National Government of 1960 restored it.
 Three-storey apartment blocks known as Star Flats were built throughout New Zealand in the 1960s.

-The policy of interspersing Māori and pakeha tenants ceased in the 1970s.
+The policy of interspersing Māori and Pākehā tenants ceased in the 1970s.
 Māori became concentrated in the larger state housing suburbs.

 In 1974, under the Third Labour Government, the State Advances Corporation, responsible for administration, and the Housing Division of the Ministry of Works, responsible for the construction of state houses, merged to form the Housing Corporation of New Zealand.

 State house rental rates were fixed by the "fair rent" provisions of the 1955 Tenancy Act to reflect the capital cost of the house and the outgoings on it.
 While rents increased over the years, the rental was rebated according to the family's income and size.
 In 1974, the rents were fixed at the lower of the "fair rent" value or one-sixth of the household income.
 By the mid-1980s, the "fair rent" was about half the rental for an equivalent private property.
 The Third National Government of Robert Muldoon set a time limit for new tenants.
 After six years, they had a year to agree to buy the house or move out.
 The following Labour Government abandoned this system, but set rentals to a quarter of the household income.

 The Papakainga scheme was introduced by the Fourth Labour Government in the late 1980s to assist rural Māori to build their own houses on their own iwi-owned land.